 What Are Factors That May Affect Breast Density?

-29. Can I change my breast density with diet?
+35. Can I change my breast density with diet or exercise?
 Is my breast density related to the fat in my diet?

 Yes.
-An increase in breast density is often seen in women taking combined estrogen and progesterone hormone replacement therapy (HRT), and sometimes in women using oral low-dose estrogen, vaginal estrogen, or transdermal estrogen treatment.
-The increase in density is often apparent within months of beginning hormone therapy.
-Risk of breast cancer also increases in women taking combined hormone therapy.
+An increase in breast density is often seen in patients taking combined estrogen and progesterone hormone supplements (also called hormone replacement therapy, or HRT).
+This includes women and transgender patients using oral low-dose estrogen, vaginal estrogen, or transdermal estrogen treatment.

-34. If I am a breast cancer survivor, is there a correlation between dense breasts and the likelihood of cancer in my opposite breast?
+37. If I am a breast cancer survivor, does having dense breasts increase the chance of getting cancer in my opposite breast?

 1. Raghavendra A, Sinha AK, Le-Petross HT, et al. Mammographic breast density is associated with the development of contralateral breast cancer.
 Cancer 2017; 123:1935-1940